 Location: St Barths

-This school ship is a place of learning unlike any other.
+This school ship is a place of learning, unlike any other.
 What it offers to its students and crew is simply something different.
-A new environment and approach to education; grounded in the simple endeavor of sailing and complemented by complex thoughts and processes of experiment and experience.
-As we pass from the BVI’s to St. Barth’s, and draw nearer to the place where this journey began we are reminded of the importance of this school, and the incredible opportunities we find within it.
-This understanding will get us through these next few days of intense study, and in turn will bring us into Classics Week, armed to the teeth with new found knowledge of ourselves, the sea, and sailing.
+A new environment and approach to education, grounded in the simple endeavor of sailing and complemented by complex thoughts and processes of experiment and experience.
+As we pass from the BVI’s to St. Barth’s and draw nearer to the place where this journey began, we are reminded of the importance of this school, and the incredible opportunities we find within it.
+This understanding will get us through these next few days of intense study, and in turn, will bring us into Classics Week, armed to the teeth with a new-found knowledge of ourselves, the sea, and sailing.